Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Introduction

 \section{Introduction}

-Modern radio interferometers, such as the Karl G. Jansky Very Large Array (VLA)~\citep{Perley2011}, the LOw Frequency ARray (LOFAR)~\citep{Van2013} and the MeerKAT radio telescope~\citep{Jonas2018} generate extremely large volumes of data, with the aim of producing images of the radio sky at unprecedented resolution and dynamic range over thousands of spectral channels.
-The upcoming Square Kilometer Array (SKA) \citep{Dewdney2013} will form wide-band images about 0.56 Petabyte in size (assuming double precision) from even larger visibility data volumes \citep{Scaife2020}.
-SKA is expected to bring answers to fundamental questions in astronomy\footnote{\url{https://www.skatelescope.org/science/}}, such as improving our understanding of cosmology and dark energy~\citep{Rawlings2004}, investigating the origin and evolution of cosmic magnetism~\citep{Gaensler2004} and probing the early universe where the first stars were formed~\citep{Carilli2004}.
-To achieve the expected scientific goals, it is of paramount importance to design efficient imaging algorithms which meet the capabilities of such powerful instruments.
+Modern radio interferometers, such as the Karl G. Jansky Very Large Array (VLA)~\citep{Perley2011}, the LOw Frequency ARray (LOFAR)~\citep{Van2013} and the MeerKAT telescope~\citep{Jonas2018} generate extremely large volumes of data, with the aim of producing images of the radio sky at unprecedented resolution and dynamic range over thousands of spectral channels.
+The upcoming Square Kilometer Array (SKA) \citep{Dewdney2013} will form wide-band images about 0.56 Petabyte in size (around 1 Gigapixel per channel across tens of thousands of channels, and assuming double precision) from even larger visibility data volumes \citep{Scaife2020}.
+SKA is expected to bring answers to fundamental questions in astronomy, such as improving our understanding of cosmology and dark energy~\citep{Rawlings2004}, investigating the origin and evolution of cosmic magnetism~\citep{Gaensler2004} and probing the early universe where the first stars were formed~\citep{Carilli2004}.
+It is therefore of paramount importance to design efficient imaging algorithms which meet the capabilities of such powerful instruments.
 On the one hand, appropriate algorithms need to inject complex prior image models to regularize the inverse problem for image formation from visibility data, which only provide incomplete Fourier sampling.
 On the other hand, these algorithms need to be highly parallelizable in order to scale with the sheer amount of data and the large size of the wide-band image cubes to be recovered.